 1. Select your location, looking for a spot with good drainage.
 Prep the area by cleaning any debris, weeds, or grass and raking the top inch of soil.
 Mix in a nutrient rich potting soil to give your seeds a boost.
 Below is the prepped location we used in a bare spot in our flower garden.

 2. Sprinkle seeds on the surface and lightly cover.
 You can walk over them lightly to compress them into the soil.
 Some seeds will still be visible and that is fine.
-We used the Bird and Butterfly Garden Mix, because who doesn't want more bees?
+We used the Bird and Butterfly Garden Mix, because who doesn't want more butterflies?

 3. Saturate the soil deeply with water.
 More water, more water, more water.
 Allow for it to soak in deeply and spray AGAIN.
 REPEAT.
 This also applies to Step #5.